Jacques Cœur: Rise to prominence

 At this point, Cœur's glory was at its height.
 He had represented France in three embassies, and had supplied funding for the king's successful reconquest of Normandy.
 He was invested with various offices of state, and possessed a fortune that was viewed as colossal and unprecedented by his contemporaries.
 He had 300 managers in his employ, and business houses in many of the chief cities of France.
 He had built houses and chapels, and had founded colleges in Paris, at Montpellier and at Bourges.
 The Palais Jacques-Cœur in Bourges was exceptionally magnificent and remains today one of the finest monuments of the Middle Ages in France.
-He also built a sacristy and a family burial chapel in the Bourges Cathedral.
+He also built a sacristy and a family burial chapel in Bourges Cathedral.
 His brother Nicolas Cœur was made Bishop of Luçon, his sister married Jean Bochetel, the King's secretary, his daughter married the son of the Viscount of Bourges, and his son Jean Cœur became Archbishop of Bourges.

 Cœur also actively acquired titles and properties during his heyday: e.g. the lordship of Ainay-le-Vieil in 1435, the Château de Boisy by Pouilly-les-Nonains in 1447, the Château de Menetou-Salon and the lordship of Barlieu in 1448, the lordship of Puisaye in 1450, the Château de Maubranche in 1451.